Jacob-Bankston/Markdown-Notes/day26-digitalcrafts.md

 Sockets are for when you need to be completely connected to the server at all times. `ws`

 Examples: Ring Doorbell, Cameras outside, Cars data output, Chat applications, Notification systems, Blockchain

+Assignment: Advanced Trips Application - Adding Chat Features!

+Look at Azam's Udemy course and check out the section that includes `res.locals.username`

+He goes over the conditional statements in mustache as well.
+{{#isAuthenticated}}
+{{/isAuthenticated}}
+{{^isAuthenticated}}